bloaded-hub/my-robofriends/README.md

    * Tachyons for CSS

 # Acknowledgments
-* Thanks to Andrei Neagoie, https://github.com/aneagoie, and his course, https://www.udemy.com/the-complete-web-developer-zero-to-mastery/.
+* Thanks to Andrei Neagoie, @aneagoie, and his course, https://www.udemy.com/the-complete-web-developer-zero-to-mastery/.
 * Also to the Z2M Discord channel for providing additional support.